QueensCoder/learn-docker/README.md

     on-failure - restart container if it stops with an error code

     unless-stopped - restart container unless the developer stops it

+V Docker Volumes:

+    A. volumes are similar to port mapping in the sense that it allows you to link local files/folders to do the containers files/folders, this allows you to make changes in real time to the container without having to rebuild the container, similar to hot reloading

+    B. Syntax:

+    docker run <some other commands like port mapping> -v $(pwd):/<folder-name> <image id/name>

+    -v $(pwd):/app -> this maps the directory to the specified directory named app

+    -v /app/node_modules  -> makes docker bookmark the specified folder and do not map this folder, useful for node_modules or pip packages